The Rock and the Hard Place: Exploring the Gifts of Pain

 Your investment: $147

-Note: Video was recorded during an actual live course and has been edited.
+Note: This is an interactive video-based training.
+Video was recorded during an actual live course and has been edited.
 Sound quality may vary.

 What Happens When You Order